01-edu/public/subjects/btreeapplypreorder.en.md

 ### Instructions

-Write a function that applies a function using a preorder walk to each element in the tree
+Write a function that applies a function using a preorder walk to each element in the tree.

 ### Expected function